rajentrivedi/tokenizer-x/README.md

 ```php
 TokenizerX::tokens(file_get_contents('path_to_file'));
 ```
-This will return an array of tokens generated & compare those token Ids with OpenAi's tokenizer [OpenAI Tokenizer](https://platform.openai.com/tokenizer)
+This will return an array of tokens generated & compare those token Ids with [OpenAI Tokenizer](https://platform.openai.com/tokenizer)

 You can also use the OpenAI Tokenizer to double-check package generated token counts.